-Every accredited seminary is required to have a field education program, with students ministering under the oversight of field supervisors/mentors.
-Therefore, every student who graduates from GGBTS must take TFE.
+Every accredited seminary is required to have a field education program with students ministering under the oversight of field supervisors/mentors.
+Therefore, every student who graduates from Golden Gate Seminary must take TFE.
+The only exception is for students in the MTS degree program.
+MTS students may complete TFE or opt for the courses approved for substitution.

 May 15 is the deadline for applying to TFE for the following fall semester.

 You should start considering where you will do your TFE the first week you are enrolled at GGBTS.
 Most students get plugged into a church soon after coming to campus.
 Others are already involved in serving in a church.
 Your TFE should match your passion for ministry and where you see God leading you to minister in the future.
 In other words, it should be a place that helps you gain the ministry skills that you will need in the future.

 You will need to serve a minimum of 10 hours per week during your TFE ministry practicum.
-At least 6 of the 10 hours must be "face-to-face" ministry (teaching, preaching, leading a group, visiting, evangelism, etc.)
+At least 6 of the 10 hours must be face-to-face ministry (teaching, preaching, leading a group, visiting, evangelism, etc.).
+TFE is also offered for variable credit: 10+ hours of ministry per week: 2 hours per semester; 20+ hours of ministry per week: 3 hours per semester; 30+ hours of ministry per week: 4 hours per semester.
+Credit hours requested must be contracted and specified in the TFE application.

 Once you begin your TFE ministry practicum you will create a covenant of learning.
 It will specify the hours you will serve and your responsibilities in your ministry setting as well as learning and growth goals that you wish to achieve during your TFE.

 Peer Reflection Group – your on-campus or online class

-Spiritual Formation Mentor – provides spiritual guidance during your ministry practicum; enlisted and identified on the TFE application
+Spiritual Formation Mentor – provides spiritual guidance during your ministry practicum, has been enlisted and identified on the TFE application

 Ministry Reflection Group – a group of ministry recipients and/or ministry partners enlisted after your TFE class begins